 The winter may have Christmas, the spring may have flowers, the summer may have backyard BBQ’s, but here at Team Ken Richter we are particularly fond of Autumn.
-The fall is is an absolutely striking season, filled with deep golds and burgundy’s, crunchy leaves, warm scarves and pumpkins.
-Although we love warm summer days, fall cannot be matched.
+The fall is an absolutely striking season, filled with deep golds and burgundy’s, crunchy leaves, warm scarves and pumpkins.
+Although we love warm summer days, fall cannot be matched in beautiful Calgary, Alberta.

 The autumn season is fleeting.
-This winter is predicted to be a cold one, so if ever there were a time to hold onto the fall season and get the most you possibly can out of it, this is it.
+Here in Calgary it typically lasts from mid-September to mid-October.
 We are so lucky to get to experience all four seasons here in Calgary, no matter how short some of them may be.
 Soak them in.
 Experience them as deeply as you can.

 Thanksgiving is this weekend.
 This annual holiday celebrates the beginning of autumn and gives people a chance to take a step back from the hustle and bustle of their day to day lives to remind themselves of how blessed they are.
 This thanksgiving we want to challenge you to celebrate by showing those around you just how thankful you are for them.
 Here some ideas of ways you can do this: